WarriorRobots/infiniterecharge-season/resources/README.md

 - IDs should start with the port number followed by a hyphen and (1 or) 2 letters describing the controller. eg. 01-RB stands for Right-Back Drive
 - Values are left blank on purose instead of being filled with NA
 - Excel may cover cells due to poor formatting as Excel struggles with non-xlsx files.

+## Button Bindings

+A csv file (./button-bidning-draft.csv) to keep track of button bindings.

 ## Path Weaver tool